Your 11 Week Old Baby – Development, Milestones & Care

 11 Week Old Baby Development

-On the verge of completing about 3 months of the life’s journey since birth, your baby would have grown quite a lot since then.
-An 11 week old baby’s weight gain is more than half a kilo by now since birth and might start finding it comfortable to sleep on a normal cot instead of their crib.
+On the verge of completing about 3 months of life’s journey since birth, your baby would have grown quite a lot since then.
+An 11-week old baby’s weight gain is more than half a kilo by now since birth and they might start finding it comfortable to sleep on a normal cot instead of their crib.

 Most babies start getting strength in their limbs and fat in their cheeks making them chubby and extremely adorable.
 On lying down on their tummy, your kid might be even able to push himself up a bit by using his arms.
 Reaching out and grasping for things will be ongoing, although the hand-eye coordination will still need quite some development.
 Their perception of sound and space will sharpen further and can be compounded by using toys that make sounds such as dangling flutes or rattles.
 With enhanced listening skills, hearing your voice from even the doorway will cause them to respond positively to you.